-Each FATSO compressor or compressor "TYPE" as we call them, sets the threshold, the ratio (in the standard sense of the word), the attack, and decay.
+Each Fatso compressor or compressor "TYPE" as we have termed it, sets the threshold, the ratio (in the standard sense of the word) the attack, and decay.
 This was done to provide an easy to set, yet versatile group of curves.
-There are essentially 4 discrete compressors with the fourth (SPANK) able to be combined with the other three.
+There are essentially 4 discrete compressors with the fourth able to be combined with the other three.